EmbedJournal/embedjournal/_posts/2013-06-19-arduino-sd-card-initialization-failed.md

 {% include image.html src="arduino-sd-shield.jpg" %}

-I was working on a project that involved the use of a SD (Secure Digital) card to log data into a text file.
-I chose Arduino as it A had a vary stable FAT (File Allocation Table) library.
+I was working on a project that involved the use of an SD (Secure Digital) card to log data into a text file.
+I chose Arduino as it  had a vary stable FAT (File Allocation Table) library.
 I had an Arduino Mega at my disposal and built a resistive network to step down the logic levels of the Arduino SPI bus at 5v to the SD card's at 3v3.
 I was getting voltage levels that were withing the absolute maximum ratings of the SD card.

 I have some experience with Arduino in the past (all good ones), and I expected things to work out of the box.
 But to my surprise I was mistaken.
 When I burned one of the example sketch to check the Card Info, I got this error "SD card initialization failed".